Get Your Plan

 The Landers Formula (Used by Our Calculator)

-Our 1RM Calculator uses the Landers formula, a trusted method published in the NSCA Journal (1985):
+Our 1RM Calculator is based on the Landers formula, first published in the NSCA Journal (1985).

 How to Estimate Your 1RM